Opinya/node-exercise/README.md

 Opinya Full Stack web development exercise

 In this exercise you will build a simple web application using node js and express.
 The app will serve html via SSR (server side rendering) using the jade template engine.
-Please work on a new branch and create a Pull request in the end
+Emphasize writing clean, extensible code and SoC.
+Add components (Models, Controllers, etc') as you see fit.

-    • The app should have data models for product, line item, as defined below ◦ You can use mongoose or vanilla classes to define the models
+Work on a new branch with your name and create a Pull request in the end

     • The app will load data from a JSON file (resources/data.json) into memory using the models defined
-    • The app will serve the following endpoints
+    • The app will serve the following endpoints:
     • GET /items
         ◦ Will return an html page with a list of items based on the design provided in the mock file (resources/app.pdf) ◦ The items in the list will be only items with a “pending” status